-The day to day management of Standard Club, including Standard Ireland, is led by executives who are members of the MSUKI executive committee of the managers.
-The membership of this executive committee comprises the MSUKI Chief Executive Officer ("CEO"), each of the CEO's direct reports, and senior colleagues who report into the CEO's direct reports.
-Membership of the MSUKI executive committee includes the Managing Director, the Finance Director, the Head of Risk and Compliance, the Branch Managers of the UK and Greece branches, Head of Claims and Head of Actuarial Function of Standard Ireland.
+The day-to-day management of Standard Club, including Standard Ireland, is led by executives who are members of the P&I executive committee of the managers.
+The membership of this executive committee comprises the group chief executive officer, each of the CEO's direct reports, and senior colleagues who report into the CEO's direct reports.
+Membership of the P&I executive committee includes the Managing Director, the Finance Director, the Head of Risk and the Head of Compliance, the Branch Managers of the UK and Greece branches, Head of Claims and Head of Actuarial Function of Standard Ireland.
 The Head of Internal Audit, whilst not a member, attends meetings of the committee.

-As well as this executive committee, the following committees have been established in order for the managers to discharge their responsibilities and manage the business day to day:
+As well as this executive committee, the following committees have been established in order for the managers to discharge their responsibilities and manage the business day-to-day:

-- Risk committee

 - Claims committee

+- Discretionary claims committee

 - Finance committee

-- Underwriting committee
+- IT steering committee

 - Portfolio management committee

 - Reinsurance review committee

-- · Reserving committee
+- Reserving committee

-- IT steering committee

 - Regulatory committee

+- Risk committee

+- Underwriting committee